-FS3 is a student from your assigned caseload whose life experience(s) either inside or outside of school may result in a need for additional academic and/or emotional support and/or whose behavior in class catches your attention (The student's life experiences may include, but are not limited to, challenges where they live, in the community, or in school as a result of discrimination, bullying, illness, loss of family member(s)/guardian(s) or close relation(s), divorce, trauma, homelessness, poverty, or incarceration; or the student may have been negatively impacted due to religion, racism, sexism, classism, ableism, anti-Semitism, or heterosexism, or as a result of needs as a migrant, an immigrant, or an undocumented student; the student may be a self-identified LGBTQIA+ student; or the student may be in foster care.
+FS3 is a student whose life experience(s) either inside or outside of school may result in a need for additional academic and/or emotional support and whose behavior in class catches your attention (e.g., does not participate, falls asleep in class, remains silent, acts out, demands attention).
+The student's life experiences may include, but are not limited to, challenges where they live, in the community, or in school as a result of discrimination, bullying, illness, loss of family member(s)/guardian(s) or close relation(s), divorce, trauma, homelessness, poverty, or incarceration, or the student may have been negatively impacted due to religion, racism, sexism, classism, ableism, anti-Semitism, or heterosexism, or as a result of needs as a migrant, immigrant, or undocumented student; the student may be a self-identified LGBTQIA+ student; or the student may be in foster care.

-For example: related goal from the IEP, history of IEP services, prior academic knowledge, prior experience with functional and/or life skill, social identity, cultural and linguistic resources and funds of knowledge, prior experiences and interests, developmental considerations (social-emotional), and assistive technology and/or augmentative and alternative communication (AAC)
+For example: prior academic knowledge, social-emotional development, social identity, cultural and linguistic resources and funds of knowledge, prior experiences and interests, and developmental considerations